-The summits of Mt Kilimanjaro are covered in glaciers and snow, and the temperature at night often drops to below -10c so you are going to need a good sleeping bag.
+The summits of Mt Kilimanjaro are covered in glaciers and snow, and the temperature at night often drops to below -10c to -15c so you are going to need a good sleeping bag.
 A closed mattress is also advisable if you are going to sleep on the ground as it provides the necessary insulation under your body and is far more comfortable and are provided by us during your trekking.

 Remember that it’s not a good idea to sleep in clothes which you have worn during the day because the sweat which your day clothes absorb from your skin keep them moist at night and so reduce their heat-retention capabilities.
 If you don’t intend to stay in the huts along the way you’ll need a tent and associated equipment which we normally provide.